siara-cc/employee_db/README.md

     PRIMARY KEY (emp_id,title, from_date)
 );
 CREATE TABLE salaries (
-    emp_id      INT             NOT NULL,
+    emp_id      INTEGER         NOT NULL,
-    salary      INT             NOT NULL,
+    salary      NUMBER          NOT NULL,
     from_date   DATE            NOT NULL,
     to_date     DATE            NOT NULL,
     FOREIGN KEY (emp_id) REFERENCES employees (emp_id) ON DELETE CASCADE,